Skip to Content

 Public trees

 For all public tree removals, the City uses the aggregate caliper method to determine the number of tree replacements.
-Cash-in-lieu is collected for replacement trees to be planted by the City in the amount of $500/replacement tree.
+Cash-in-lieu is collected for replacement trees to be planted by the City.
 The City does not allow planting on public property.
+Refer to the tree permit fees and securities section of the webpage for the fee and security information.

 Suggested tree replacement species